mikefeldmangh/mikefeldmangh.github.io/_posts/2015-2-10-Rails-Join-Or-Scope.md

 ---
 layout: post
-title: A (Not So Good?)
-Solution For A Complex Or In A Rails Scope
+title: A Solution For A Complex Or In A Rails Scope
 ---

 In my Ruby on Rails side project, I've been using the [Filterrific gem](https://github.com/jhund/filterrific) for filtering.
 And it's been terrific.
 But then I had to add a new filter and I just couldn't figure out how to get it to work.
 I searched online for a few days and found little things that helped me in the end but nothing that fit just right so I'm writing about what I came up with in the event it might help others.
+It's probably not the best solution but it works.

 ## Models